 7.09 There are two companies among those reviewed which are clearly much less success stories than the others -- CVC/Chidral in Colombia and SEGBA in Argentina.
 They have not been able to offer a very satisfactory or adequate power supply and their unit costs are comparatively high for the type of service they provide, mainly bulk energy in the case of CVC/ Chidral and retail energy in the case of SEGBA.
 It is striking that, among the companies reviewed (and leaving aside the large bulk suppliers, Furnas and VRA, whose situations are rather different), these are the only two which have incomplete jurisdiction over utility power supplies in their respective service areas: SEGBA sharing responsibility mainly with CIAE, and CVC/Chidral with EMCali.
 Both are also involved in rather difficult political situations, which have effectively limited their autonomy.
 The Bank, while emphasizing the latter problem, has not been able to do much about it, despite legal commitments and, in the process, it has become embroiled in essentially internal political disputes.
 Very little success has been had in improving the institutional structure of power supply in Cali, CVC/Chidral's main service area; indeed, in some ways, Bank action may have added to the complications.
 As regards SEGBA it would appear that the Bank's most positive and effective contributions have been in work, which mainly began only in the middle 1960s, on various detailed and concrete problems relating to company efficiency, labor utilization, and working capital situation, for instance.
-Striking contrasts Case and related The with the Bank's relatively unsuccessful handling of SEGBA are provided by PUB where, despite the Bank's disatisfaction with the basic organization of the company's top management, considerable advances have been made by effort at the detailed level; and also by the manner in which the Bank has supported the introduction of successfully introduced certain basic concepts in the power sector of Colombia even though the way these concepts were implemented did not always
+Striking contrasts with the Bank's relatively unsuccessful handling of SEGBA are provided by PUB where, despite the Bank's disatisfaction with the basic organization of the company's top management, considerable advances have been made by effort at the detailed level; and also by the manner in which the Bank has supported successfully introduced certain basic concepts in the power sector of Colombia even though the way these concepts were implemented did not always conform to the Bank's preconceptions, as for instance with establishment of the Utility Tariff Board within the Planning Department instead of as an independent body.